Alexandra Rubinstein: Style

 Rubinstein is inspired by her adolescent trauma that continues to persist.
 Her work explores the relationships between gender, power, consumption, and culture.
-Through combining ordinary with explicit images, she creates a narrative that challenges traditional social constructs.
+Through combining ordinary images with explicit ones, she creates a narrative that challenges traditional social constructs.
 Although she rarely depicts women, her work still includes both the cisgender and heterosexual female gaze of men's bodies depicted as passive and subject to scrutiny.
 With a focus on male genitalia, Rubinstein's art speaks about traditional masculinity and how it plays a role in intimidation and oppression in contemporary society.

 Rubinstein's style is hyper-realistic and contemporary with a particular focus on female sexuality.

-The oil-on-panel medium helps create the authenticity of human figures in her paintings, and the metaphors in the titles help convey her message.
+The oil on panel medium helps create the authenticity of human figures in her paintings, and the metaphors in the titles help convey her message.

 Reception

 Some art critics have found Rubinstein's works offensive or revealing due to their overtly sexual content.
 Some news sources, such as BuzzFeed, have praised her works for the use of famous celebrities, not for the representation of female empowerment.